Logo

 Key Impact Areas

-• Capacity Building: Training next-generation scientists and livestock specialists.
+• Capacity Building: Training next-generation scientists.

 Core Research Areas

-Three strategic pillars driving animal science innovation and national impact
+Three strategic pillars driving animal science innovation

 Biotechnology

-GMO detection, biosafety, molecular biology, phytoremediation, and analytical services.
+GMO detection, biosafety, molecular biology, analytical services.

 Mycotoxicology